-If you do not have an MFT SecureTransport service account or need technical specifications, you can request the information by contacting e-GovServices@treas.nj.gov.
+If you do not have an MFT SecureTransport service account or need technical specifications, contact us by emailing e-GovServices@treas.nj.gov.

 Once DORES receives your request and authorizes your account, you can expect to receive instructions on how to submit your health insurance coverage returns.

 We strongly encourage you to participate during our testing period, which initially will run through October 31, 2019.
 Test scenarios are available.